 “bandoni boodana”, on the other hand, is an epic ballad that begins as a story about a homeless guy before spreading its wings and making room for the muppets, bill clinton, and barney the dinosaur. other highlights include “another dick in the hall”, which is a long, atmospheric instrumental; a piss-take of the barney & friends theme song “i love you”, complete with a baby bop cameo; and another instrumental track in the shape of the sort-of-jazzy “uncoiled”.

-in some places it’s clear we hadn’t yet mastered the art of improvising songs out of nothing together. but when we hit our stride some cool stuff fell out — like gord’s trippy guitar-playing and my keyboard madness on “another dick in the hall”.
+we hadn’t yet mastered the art of improvising songs out of nothing together, so there were some rough moments. but when we hit our stride some cool stuff fell out — like gord’s trippy guitar-playing and my keyboard madness on “another dick in the hall”.

 (gord would end up finding another home for that name later on.)

-the name “papa ghostface” was some sort of divine accident that was gifted to me (another medium-long story). that was the only other idea either one of us had.
+the name “papa ghostface” was a divine accident that was gifted to me (another medium-long story). that was the only other idea either one of us had.

-i liked it, and gord seemed to like it, so the name stuck.
+i liked it. gord seemed to like it too. the name stuck.

-still pacing the cage pales in comparison to the original cassette-recorded version (the one without the “still”), but the rest is a pretty good start. by this time we’d spent the better part of a year jamming without the ability to record anything hi-fi enough to share with anyone, so we’d pretty much honed our improvisational craft.
+still pacing the cage pales in comparison to the original cassette-recorded version (the one without the “still”), though there are some nice unhinged screams at the end. the rest is a pretty good start. by this time we’d spent the better part of a year jamming without the ability to record anything hi-fi enough to share with anyone, so we’d pretty much honed our improvisational craft.

 snowflake learns about life and dark blue champagne shuffle are re-workings of “frog song” and “another dick in the hall”, and they hand their templates’ testicles to them in a paper bag.

-snowflake is a musical monologue — a guy giving a final talk to his cat before the little critter leaves home to fend for himself out in the mean old world, alternating between being caustic and tender. both incarnations of the song are probably worth hearing, but this one is a lot more epic in scope, and i do some pretty crazy singing where i can’t believe my head didn’t explode from spitting out so many words without taking a breath. you can just about hear my face turning red from the exertion.
+snowflake is a musical monologue — a guy giving a final talk to his cat before the little critter leaves home to fend for himself out in the mean old world, alternating between cynicism and tenderness. both versions of the song are probably worth hearing, but this one is a lot more epic in scope, and i do some pretty crazy singing where i can’t believe my head didn’t explode from spitting out so many words without taking a breath. you can just about hear my face turning red from the exertion.

 there are also two tracks here that point toward what was just around the corner, though i didn’t know it at the time.